Prototyping Model

 3. The first model of the new framework is developed from the fundamental design.

-4. The users assess the primary prototype and note its qualities and shortcomings, what needs to be added and removed.
+4. The users assess the primary prototype and note its qualities and shortcomings and what needs to be added and removed.

-5. The prototype is changed in light of the remarks and feedback provided by the users, and a second prototype of the new framework is built.
+5. The prototype is changed based on the users’ remarks and feedback, and a second prototype of the new framework is built.

 6. The subsequent prototype is assessed similarly, just like the primary model.

-7. The previous steps are iterated on many occasions, as fundamental until users are fulfilled that the prototype addresses the result wanted.
+7. The previous steps are iterated on many occasions, as they are fundamental until users are satisfied that the prototype addresses the desired result.

 8. The last system is developed in light of the previous prototype.

-9. The last system is altogether assessed and tested.
+9. The last system is assessed and tested together.

 Types of prototype models